tanaes/qiime/doc/install/install.rst

 Conda installation of QIIME will need to have access to the executable files for each program you'd like to invoke as a dependency.
 Commonly-used QIIME dependencies include UCLUST (now included in the base installation), RDP Classifier, BLAST, USEARCH, and VSEARCH.

+These dependencies can be installed globally such that their executable files are visible in your $PATH variable, as we recommended in our `previous full installation instructions <./alternatives.html>`__.
+However, the Conda environment makes it easy to avoid things like version conflicts by installing or linking these dependency programs directly within your QIIME Conda environment.
+Some suggestions for doing this follow.

 Linking to executables you already have
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^